programmer-1991/quiz-app-PP2/README.md

 # Quiz To Learn

 Quiz-to-learn is a website that aims to show how pure JavaScript works in a real-world setting and creates an effective way to promote learning and educational content.
-The site targets adults of various ages who enjoy playing quizzes and want to enhance their general knowledge and consolidate information better.
-Quiz-to-learn offers users a fun and effective way to learn, challenge themselves, and engage with others, making it a valuable tool for education, entertainment, and personal development.
+The site targets adults of various ages who enjoy playing quizzes and want to enhance their general knowledge and retain information better.
+Quiz-to-learn offers users a fun and effective way to learn, challenge themselves, and engage and compete with others, making it a valuable tool for education, entertainment, and personal development.

 ![Responsice Mockup]()